 His Excellency Sheikh Ahmed Zaki Yamani, Chairman of Al-Furqan, who chaired the First Panel, inaugurated the symposium by introducing Thabit ibn Qurrah and his status as a scientist, while stressing the sponsorship of science and respect for scientists which has been characteristic of Islamic civilisation.
 The Chairman then introduced the researchers on the panel: Professor Roshdi Rashed, who spoke on “Thabit ibn Qurrah, Mathematician and Philosopher” and Professor Abdul-Aziz Duri on “Baghdad in the Third Century of Hijrah”.

 The Second Panel was chaired by Professor Annemarie Schimmel.
 This panel started with a paper on “The Caliphate and Scholarship in the Early Abbasid Period”, by Professor Hugh Kennedy, who provided a survey of scientific life at the time of Thabit ibn Qurrah, when the scientific institution, Bayt al-Hikmah, was prominent.
 Bayt al-Hikmah, where the early sciences were studied, also incorporated a library.
 During the reign of the Caliph al-Ma’mun, it gave special attention to the science of astrology and was a base for scientists like al-Khawarizmi and Banu Musa.
 According to Professor Kennedy, Thabit ibn Qurrah and his colleagues lived in a scientific community that respected the works of the ancients.
 They were familiar with the achievements of the Greeks, who helped encourage translations.
 Their reception of these sciences and ancient knowledge was, however, not uncritical and they were keen to test theories and results by means of scientific experiments.

-The next speaker, Professor Dimitri Gutas went beyond the title of his paper, entitled “Translations from Greek to Arabic”, by discussing not only the works translated by Thabit ibn Qurrah from Greek into Arabic, but also all ibn Qurrah’s works in Arabic and Syriac about various sciences and arts - including translations, compendia, summaries and expositions.
+The next speaker, Professor Dimitri Gutas went beyond the title of his paper, titled “Translations from Greek to Arabic”, by discussing not only the works translated by Thabit ibn Qurrah from Greek into Arabic, but also all ibn Qurrah’s works in Arabic and Syriac about various sciences and arts - including translations, compendia, summaries and expositions.
 These works exceed 150 in number.
 In the Third Panel, chaired by Professor Ekmeleddin Ihsanoglu, Professor Christian Houzel presented a paper on “Thabit ibn Qurrah and the Theory of Parallel Lines”.